recorb/shiftdim_stablerank/README.md

 # Input format

 The input consists of two vectors of pairs of doubles.
 It can be defined by hand or can be given as a text file.
 In the latter case, the file should start with a line "Generators", followed by the minimal elements of the interval.
 Then a line "Relations" is expected, followed by the minimal values in which the interval is not present any more.
-For some examples, see the folder "examples".
+For some examples, see the folder "example_data".

 # Usage